-This is a delicious Peking egg roll recipe that my family and I love from our favorite Chinese restaurant called Peking in Muscatine, Iowa.
+This is a delicious copycat recipe for Peking egg rolls that my family and I love from our favorite Chinese restaurant called Peking in Muscatine, Iowa.
 They’re filled with finely chopped seasoned ground pork and cabbage, wrapped, and fried until golden and crispy.

 If you ever make your way to Muscatine, Iowa I recommend visiting Peking Chinese Restaurant.
 Their egg rolls are the BEST and everyone we take there has agreed.
 So it must be true, right?